 Proposify works to integrate with a wide variety of sales tools available online.
 Yet, the internet is chock full of useful tools and we can’t integrate with every one.
 Zapier is a service that allows you to link Proposify with 1000+ products to help you automate tasks.
 Looking to post a message on Slack whenever a client leaves a comment in a Document?
 Zapier can make it happen!

-IMPORTANT NOTE: We here at Proposify Support know all the ins and outs of Proposify.
-We have a line of communication with our Product team and Engineers.
-This helps to make sure we’re up-to-speed on all changes and updates.
-We don’t have the same kind of link with Zapier’s teams, and they might the flow of their service without letting us know.
+IMPORTANT NOTE: We here at Proposify Success know all the ins and outs of Proposify.
+We have a line of communication with our Product team and Engineers, this helps to make sure we’re up-to-speed on all changes and updates.
+We don’t have the same kind of link with Zapier’s teams, and they might update the flow of their service without letting us know.
 To prevent confusion, this article will focus on the Proposify side of things.
 If you need support on any Zap-related questions, Zapier has a stellar knowledge base to help you out.

 How Zapier Works

 Zapier works like your email filters.
 It uses rules to make actions when someone triggers an event (like adding to folders).
 There are two kinds of events within Zapier: Triggers and Actions.

 Triggers are things that Zapier looks for in order to perform an action.
 Proposify has the following events supported as Triggers: